Niharikaadicherla/Bank_Loan_Analysis/README.md

 # Bank_Loan_Analysis
 ### Description
-This project analyzes the bank loan application dataset using SQL and Python to gain insights into borrower behavior and loan performance.
+This project analyzes the bank loan application dataset using SQL to gain insights into borrower behavior and loan performance.

 ### Dataset Description / META DATA
 The dataset contains the following columns: